-Good corporate governance and capital structure have vital roles in the maintenance of a firm's performance.
+Good corporate governance and capital structure have vital roles in the maintenance of firm's performance.
 A country may be subjected to a crisis without good corporate governance.
-For instance, a financial crisis possibly will arise when several firms become too leveraged or have a high level of short-term debt due to weak corporate governance performances and inappropriate financing decisions (Detthamrong et al., 2017).
-Those regional financial problems may influence global economies; thus, the weightiness of long-term accomplishment of corporate governance and sound capital structure management is highlighted.
+For instance, a financial crisis possibly will arise when several firms become too leveraged or have high level of short-term debt due to weak corporate governance performances and inappropriate financing decision (Detthamrong et al., 2017).
+Those regional financial problems may influence global economies, thus the weightiness of long-term accomplishment of corporate governance and sound capital structure management are highlighted.

-The disperser of shareholders and the inability to directly control and monitor managers' actions may result in a less satisfactory performance by a firm.
-To ensure that managers act in the best interest of shareholders is the purpose of corporate governance, and it can also diminish the information asymmetry between managers and shareholders by forcing managers to reveal important information.
-According to García-Sánchez et al. (2017), the firm's corporate governance practices are classified into two mechanisms, which are external and internal.
-Some examples of internal corporate governance mechanisms are board diversity, board composition, and board size (Tsai & Tung, 2014).
-Among the board characteristics, board diversity has become a primary concern within corporate governance (García-Meca et al., 2015).
-Board diversity consists of observable diversity, such as gender, race, and age.
-Besides that, the non-observable (cognitive) diversity, such as education, functional background, and organizational tenure, are also important.
-Cognitive diversity is believed to expand the management's informational resources and improve problem-solving competence.
-Thus, to create a superior team of board, the observable diversity needs to be associated with the nonobservable ones.
+The disperser of shareholders and inability to directly control and monitor managers' action may resulted in a less satisfactory performance by a firm.
+To ensure that managers act at the best interest of shareholders is the purpose of corporate governance and it can also diminish the information asymmetry between managers and shareholders by forcing managers to reveal important information.
+According to García-Sánchez et al. (2017), the firm's corporate governance practices are classified into two mechanisms which are external and internal.
+Some examples of internal corporate governance mechanism are board diversity, board composition, and board size (Tsai & Tung, 2014).
+Among the board characteristics, board diversity has become main concern within corporate governance (García-Meca et al., 2015).
+Board diversity consist of the observable diversity such as gender, race and age.
+Besides that, the nonobservable (cognitive) diversity such as education, functional background and organizational tenure are also important.
+A cognitive diversity is believed to expand the management's informational resources and improve problem solving competence.
+Thus, to create a superior team of board, the observable diversity need to be associated with the non-observable ones.

 According to Baran (2017), previous researches have been using companies with high liquidity and capitalization to assess firm performance.
-Baran (2017) stated that performance could be enhanced with the awareness of shareholders of the companies' inclusion in the S&P 500 Index in the US.
-Besides that, companies included in FTS Euro 300 index in Europe and FTSE 350 index in the UK, which are similar to the S&P index is also perceived to have a superior image in the stakeholders' perspective.
-For instance, a creditor may be more willing to give more debt because the companies are viewed as more credible than those not in the index since the companies included are the most liquid in terms of the most traded share in the market.
-Since the companies are superior in the market's view, likely there will be better control and quality of corporate governance compared to companies that are not included in the index.
+Baran (2017) stated that performance can be enhanced with the awareness of shareholders of the companies' inclusion in S&P 500 Index in US.
+Besides that, companies included in FTSEuro 300 index in Europe and FTSE 350 index in UK, which are similar to the S&P index are also perceived to have superior image in the stakeholders' perspective.
+For instance, creditor may be more willing to give more debt because the companies are viewed as more credible than those not in the index since the companies included are the most liquid in terms as the most traded share in the market.
+Since the companies are superior in the market's view, likely there will be better control and quality of corporate governance compared to companies who are not included in the index.